markandgo/sweepandprune-lua/sap.md

 `sapA:move(id,x0,y0,x1,y1)`

 ---
-Delete the AABB for the given ID.
-Deletion is guaranteed unless add is called before the next update call.
+Mark the AABB for deletion on the next update.
+Calling `add` for the same ID overrides deletion.

 `sapA:delete(id)`

 ---
-Update the SAP instance.
-Intersecting AABB pairs are not updated from add, move, or delete calls until this is called.
+Update overlapping pairs in the SAP instance from `add`,`move`, or `delete` calls.

 `sapA:update()`

 ---
-Query and return a list of all AABB's that intersect with the given ID.
+Query and return a list of all AABB's overlaping with the given ID.

 ````lua
 list = sapA:query(id)